frederic-perez/AmE-dictionary/data/dictionary.md

 __suave__ _adj_ :five::hammer: _The suave action-hero father was played by Antonio Banders with a pronounced Spanish accent._
 __sub out__ _v_ _Just sub out boy-meets-girl with girl-meets-gorl._
 __subacute__ _adj_ __1__ Somewhat or moderately acute: _subacute sepals._ __2__ Between acute and chronic: _subacute endocarditis._
+__subaltern__ _adj_ Inferior in rank or status. _Syn_ junior-grade, lower-ranking, petty, secondary, lowly _The subaltern officer stood at attention as his superiors examined the floor he had just finished scrubbing._
 __subclinical__ _adj_ :dart: Of or relating to the stage in the course of a disease before the symptoms are first noted.
 __subcompact__ _n_ _US_ A small car that is smaller than a compact car.
 __subdue__ _v_ :seven::hammer: (subdued)